-Your audience craves variety, and you can reach more of them, more effectively, when you mix up your content medium and delivery.
+Your audience craves variety, and you can reach more of them, more effectively, when you use a variety of content mediums.

 For the purpose of this article, I’ve created a collection of different types of content and split them into four main categories: written, visual, video and audio.

 Most of you will be magnetised to the type of content that you’re most at home with…

 …but, maybe it’s time you made a change.
 Pick something from one of the other categories and give it a go.
 If you’re scared, it’s a good sign.
-Push your limits, do something that other people are afraid of.
+Push your limits, and do something that takes you out of your comfort zone.

 52 Different Types of Content Marketing